-Section 284 of the Act states that market value is the test applied to an assessment.
+[15] Section 284 of the Act states that market value is the test applied to an assessment.
 Section 467(3) states that an assessment review board must not alter any assessment that is fair and equitable, taking into consideration valuation standards set out in regulations, procedures set out in regulations and the assessment of similar property in the same municipality.
-While equity is not defined in either the Act or its regulations, the Board understands the concept or test of equity to mean that one property does not bear a greater or lesser tax burden due to how it is assessed, as compared to similar properties in that municipality; and since the assessment must reflect market value, all properties in a property class are assessed at a value that reflects the market value of each property.
-Equity becomes an issue if, and only if, the assessment for a class of property is not reflecting market value.
-Equity is therefore a subordinate standard to that of market value.
-Equity is a principle derived from natural justice, and similar to the concepts of fairness, impartiality and evenhanded treatment.
+While equity is not defined in either the Act or its regulations, the Board understands the concept or test of equity to mean that one property does not bear a greater or lesser tax burden due to how it is assessed, as compared to similar properties in that assessment class in that municipality; and, since the assessment must reflect market value, all properties in a property class are assessed at a value that reflects the market value of each property.
+Equity becomes an issue if, and only if, the assessment for a class of property is not reflecting market value, therefore it is a subordinate standard to that of market value.
+Equity is a principle derived from natural justice, and similar to the concept of fairness, impartiality and evenhanded treatment.
 (Black's Law Dictionary, Seventh Edition, West Group, St. Paul, Minnesota.
 1999)

-- [16] Regarding the issue of mass appraisal reflecting typical conditions of a property, the Board notes Section 2 of Matters Relating to Assessment and Taxation Regulation (MRAT) which addresses mass appraisal and states that an assessment must be based on market value, prepared using mass appraisal, must be an estimate of the fee simple estate and must reflect typical market conditions for properties similar to that property.
+- [16] Section 2 of Matters Relating to Assessment and Taxation Regulation (MRAT) addresses mass appraisal and states that an assessment must be based on market value, prepared using mass appraisal, must be an estimate of the fee simple estate and must reflect typical market conditions for properties similar to that property.
 The Board notes the reference to mass appraisal incorporating typical market conditions for an assessed property.
 Section 289(2) of the Act does not require the assessor to specifically address the characteristics of each assessed property unless the assessed property is somehow atypical of others in that property class. - [17] The Board does not find that the assessor is required to provide a detailed Highest and Best Use analysis for each property assessed, to determine what assessment approach is appropriate for each assessed property.
 Clearly, mass appraisal does not contemplate detailed treatment for each and every assessed property.
 The Board is not persuaded that a detailed Highest and Best Use analysis is required if the municipality intends to apply a Sales (land only) Approach. - [18] The municipality has the discretion to determine how to conduct its assessments, as long as the assessments reflect market value.
 Equity is not an issue related to how an assessment is done.
-It relates to whether the subject is assessed at a similar value to other similar properties in a property class in that municipality. - [19] As there was no equity evidence presented by either party, the Board cannot make a finding regarding whether the subject assessment is equitable.
+It relates to whether the subject is assessed at a similar value to other similar properties in an assessment class in that municipality.
+The Respondent provided evidence to demonstrate that they applied their approach in an equitable manner. - [19] As there was no equity evidence presented by either party addressing the assessed value, the Board cannot make a finding on whether the subject assessment is equitable.